bentruyman/glue/README.md

 </script>
 ```

 However, it might be useful to pass in instance-specific options as additional data attributes.
-To do so, simply create additional data attributes prefixed with `data-glue-` and they will be passed in with the `options` object provided to the constructor.
+To do so, simply create additional data attributes prefixed with `data-glue-` and they will be passed in with the `options` object provided to the factory.

 ```html
 <div data-glue="hello-world" data-glue-text="Hello World"></div>